Electrode-iOS/ELReachability/README.md

 Soothsayer provides the `THGReachability` module.

-`THGReachability` is intended to provide a simple API to check network reachability. `THGLocation` is also designed to work well with, and to utilize other libraries in [TheHolyGrail](https://github.com/TheHolyGrail), or THG for short.
+`THGReachability` is intended to provide a simple API to check network reachability. `THGReachability` is also designed to work well with, and to utilize other libraries in [TheHolyGrail](https://github.com/TheHolyGrail), or THG for short.

 ## Usage